LD-engineer/LD-engineer.github.io/_projects/California_Solar_Regatta/index.md

 main-image: /boat.jpg
 ---

-## timeline
+## 2022
-In 2022 starting with the skeleton of a hull copied from a hobie catamaran we had to develop a composite layup suitable for the displacement of our solar boat.
+Right at the end of COVID, I joined the CCSF Engineering club, whose main focus was the california solar regatta.
+Before the pandemic CCSF's team had previously won the solar regatta twice, but during the pandemic all of the previous members had left the college.
+We had some big shoes to fill!

+THe previous teams boat was built using hobie catamaran hulls, super sturdy but very heavy.
+The previous team understood this, and created a frame for a hull, copying the dimensions of the old catamarans. we came in, and needed to create a composite layup for the hulls, which would be as light as possible while still retaining enough structure to survive the race.